-“Torshi Left” – Pink Pickled Turnips (Middle Eastern Condiment)
+“Torshi Left” – Middle Eastern Pink Pickled Turnips (Fermented Version)

 You wouldn’t know it judging from most Middle eastern eateries in the US, but bright pink pickled turnips (in many places called “torshi left,” or just “left,” which simply means turnip) is a necessary component for many meals all over the Middle East.
-No, there’s not some crazy pink variety of turnips; the color is achieved by adding some sliced beet, which then becomes cleverly impossible to distinguish from the turnip just based on looks.
-The texture will be firmer though.
+No, there’s not some crazy pink variety of turnips.
+Or, there might be, but the color comes from adding some sliced beet, which then becomes cleverly impossible to distinguish from the turnip just based on looks.

 On their own they’re good but packed in a falafel or schwarma sandwich, or paired with some spiced grilled meats, they add an acidity and crunch that will make you never want to miss out on this easy pickle again.